 What about housing for the summer?

-Participate in cutting-edge research in a variety of fields, gain an understanding of the research process, and develop a one-on-one relationship with a Penn faculty member.
+- Conduct cutting-edge research in a variety of fields, gain an understanding of the research process, and develop a one-on-one relationship with a Penn faculty member.

-Experience the triumphs and challenges of advanced research, while honing your analytical skills and providing you with deeper knowledge of your field
+- Experience the triumphs and challenges of advanced research, while honing your analytical skills and providing you with deeper knowledge of your field.

 Our hope is that many of these summer research experiences will develop into long-term faculty-student mentoring relationships, but this is not an obligation.

-- January 17, 2020– Faculty applications due electronically to CURF
+- Friday, January 19, 2024– Faculty applications due electronically to CURF

-- February 16, 2020 – Student Application Form due electronically to CURF
+- Sunday, February 18, 2024 at 11:59PM – Student applications due electronically to CURF

-- Early March 2020 – Faculty notified of award decision & receive student applications
+- Early March 2024 – Faculty notified of award decision & receive student applications

-- Mid March 2020 – Notification of student award decisions begin
+- Mid March 2024 – Notification of student award decisions begin